Justus2308/png-decoder/README.md

 ## Known Issues / WIP
 The decoding from PNG to BMP is currently not fully working.
 Transparency doesn't work and the first couple of scanlines are not properly decoded.

+PNG Decoding of paletted images is not implemented yet.

 Interlacing will be implemented in the future.